How Does Goat Yoga Work?

 - 🐏 Is this a form of Animal-Assisted therapy?

 Yes.
-The focus of this class is not just to take pictures for Instagram (although we know you will).
+The focus of this class is not just to take pictures for Instagram (although you are more then welcome to).
 The focus is to combine nature, goats and yoga in order to disconnect from stress.
 Combining these three things is very therapeutic and works as a positive distraction from whatever you may be going through, whether that be depression, stress, anxiety, disease or anything.

 - 🐏 Are your goats ‘certified therapy goats’?